Skip to content

 Treatment of greenstick fractures

-All greenstick fractures require immobilisation in a cast for 6-8 weeks and will require Orthopaedic follow up in fracture clinic.
-However, if there is significant angulation, reduction or surgery may be required to realign the bone before immobilisation.
+All greenstick fractures require immobilisation in a cast for 6-8 weeks and an Orthopaedic follow-up in the fracture clinic.
+However, if significant angulation exists, reduction or surgery may be required to realign the bone before immobilisation.

 As a broad rule of thumb, if the arm looks deformed clinically from the end of the bed, it will likely need reduction before immobilisation.
-But to be more specific… we accept different degrees of angulation depending on the age of the child; this is because if a child has more than 2 years of bone growth left, there is greater potential for acceptable remodelling.
-Don’t forget, girls tend to stop growing before boys and so acceptable angulation may be less in girls.
+But to be more specific… we accept different degrees of angulation depending on the child’s age because if a child has more than two years of bone growth left, there is greater potential for acceptable remodelling.
+Don’t forget that girls tend to stop growing before boys, so acceptable angulation may be less in girls.

 Whether the reduction is done in your ED or in theatre depends on your local policies and ability to sedate in the ED.

-Don’t forget to get a repeat x-ray after immobilisation to check acceptable position.
+Don’t forget to get a repeat x-ray after immobilisation to check the acceptable position.

 Conclusion